 Close QGIS, we'll run some PostGIS queries in pgAdmin to demonstrate its functionality.
 Going back to pgAdmin, we can now get into our cambridge database and run some spatial queries.
 View the database in pgAdmin, you should see both of our tables.
 (If not, right-click the database to refresh the connection).
 View the cambridge_neighborhoods dataset by right-clicking and selecting View Data -> View All Rows.
 Your dataset should look as follows.

 Go to the Query Tool.
 Let's run some queries!

 When running queries, you will become very intimate with the PostGIS documentation and functions.
 Read all about these here.
-Put in simple terms, you essentially write SQL statements, such as SELECT, ALTER, CREATE, etc. and use PostGIS functions as geometric operators on the tables you are including in your statement.
+In simple terms: you write SQL statements, such as SELECT, ALTER, CREATE, etc. and use PostGIS functions as geometric operators on the tables you are including in your statement.
 For our first task, let's find how many coffee shops are in each neighborhood.
 To do this, we want to run a selection by intersection.
 The PostGIS equivalent for us will be ST_Intersects.
 Your query, as such, will look like the following.

-SELECT cambridge_neighborhoods.name as name, count(*) FROM cambridge_coffee_shops, cambridge_neighborhoods WHERE ST_Intersects(cambridge_coffee_shops.geom, cambridge_neighborhoods.geom) GROUP BY cambridge_neighborhoods.name;
+SELECT cambridge_neighborhoods.name as name, count(*) FROM coffee_shops, cambridge_neighborhoods WHERE ST_Intersects(coffee_shops.geom, cambridge_neighborhoods.geom) GROUP BY cambridge_neighborhoods.name;

 Entering this statement will yield the following selection, giving a count of coffee shops by neighborhood.